cobbzilla/s3s3mirror/README.md

 Designed to be lightning-fast and highly concurrent, with modest CPU and memory requirements.

+An object will be copied if and only if one of the following holds true:

+* The object does not exist in the destination bucket.
+* The size or ETag of the object in the destination bucket are different from the size/ETag in the source bucket.

+When copying, the source metadata and ACL lists are also copied to the destination object.

 ### AWS Credentials

 * s3s3mirror will first look for credentials in your system environment.
 If variables named AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY are defined, then these will be used.